Country Profile: Tanzania

 Geography

-- Major lakes: Lake Victoria (world's second-largest freshwater lake), Lake Tanganyika (second-deepest lake)
+- Notable lakes: Lake Victoria (the second-largest freshwater lake in the world) and Lake Tanganyika (the second-deepest).

 People and Society